Health-Informatics-UoN/analysis-types-for-TREs/src/Categorisation.md

 This may or may not be compatible with either the technical capabilities or governance of a TRE.

 ### Execution environment
-Some analysis requires complex branching of workflows, whereas others can be carried out in a linear fashion.
+Some analysis requires complex branching of workflows, whereas others can be carried out linearly.
 Some require an executor that can persist over multiple rounds, whereas others can be carried out by an executor that carries out a single task and then exits.
-These capabilities depend on the execution environment provided in each TRE.
+These capabilities depend on the execution environment provided by each TRE.

 ### Privacy-preserving measures
 Differential privacy and encryption techniques mean that some analyses and algorithms that previously represented an unacceptable disclosure risk become acceptable.